Research in Sweden is wide-ranging and well-respected internationally, making Sweden a strong option for your PhD studies.

 Dissertations can take the form of a monograph or a body of smaller pieces of scholarly work built up throughout the PhD period.
 All PhD students receive individual tutoring and theses are publicly defended.
 Some departments may require that the thesis be part of an ongoing project within the department.
 In the fields of technology, natural science and medicine, you’ll often work as part of a team.

-In Sweden, PhD positions are offered as paid positions by universities.
-This means that if you are offered a position as a PhD candidate, you will not pay fees and will receive a monthly salary from the university where you are employed.
-Admissions are highly competitive; a master’s degree from a Swedish university is often an advantage.
+PhD positions are usually offered as paid positions by universities or external funding bodies.
+This means that if you are offered a position as a PhD candidate, you will not pay fees and will receive a monthly salary.

-See How to apply for more information on finding a position and applying.
+See How to apply for basic information on finding a position and applying.

 For extensive information on PhD studies in Sweden, please visit Studera.nu’s guide to doctoral studies in Sweden.